ykm005/A00040775-MYK-OS-CW-2/week2.md

 Q3) Threat Model
 This threat model identifies three realistic security threats relevant to a Linux system and outlines appropriate mitigation strategies for each.

-Threat 1 – Brute‑Force SSH Attacks
+Threat 1, Brute-Force SSH Attacks
 Risk:
-Attackers attempt repeated login attempts to gain unauthorised access to the system.
+Attackers try multiple login attempts to gain unauthorized access to the system.

 Mitigation Strategies:

-Enforce key‑based authentication to eliminate password guessing.
+- Enforce key-based authentication to eliminate password guessing.

-Disable root login to prevent high‑value account targeting.
+- Disable root login to prevent targeting of important accounts.

-Change the default SSH port to reduce automated scans.
+- Change the default SSH port to reduce automated scans.

-Enable fail2ban to block repeated failed attempts.
+- Enable fail2ban to block repeated failed attempts.

-Apply SSH rate‑limiting through the firewall.
+- Apply SSH rate-limiting through the firewall.

-Threat 2 – Privilege Escalation
+Threat 2, Privilege Escalation
 Risk:
-A compromised user account could escalate privileges to gain full system control.
+A compromised user account could gain elevated privileges to take full control of the system.

 Mitigation Strategies:

-Apply least‑privilege principles to all accounts.
+- Apply least-privilege principles to all accounts.

-Restrict sudo access to essential users only.
+- Restrict sudo access to only essential users.

-Monitor authentication logs for suspicious sudo activity.
+- Monitor authentication logs for suspicious sudo activity.

-Use AppArmor to limit what applications can access or modify.
+- Use AppArmor to limit what applications can access or modify.

-Keep software updated to patch privilege‑escalation vulnerabilities.
+- Keep software updated to fix privilege-escalation vulnerabilities.

-Threat 3 – Unpatched Vulnerabilities
+Threat 3, Unpatched Vulnerabilities
 Risk:
-Outdated software may contain exploitable security flaws that attackers can target.
+Outdated software may have security flaws that attackers can exploit.

 Mitigation Strategies:
 - Enable automatic security updates using unattended-upgrades.

-- Regularly review update logs to confirm patches are applied.
+- Regularly review update logs to ensure patches are applied.

-- Minimise installed software to reduce the number of potential vulnerabilities.
+- Minimize installed software to reduce potential vulnerabilities.
 - Reboot after critical updates to ensure patches take effect.